unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ./myprogram ${PBS_ARRAY_INDEX}.dat
 ```

 There are some more examples of array jobs including how to group your computations in an array job on the [UNSW Github HPC examples](https://github.com/unsw-edu-au/Restech-HPC/tree/master/hpc-examples) page.
+(Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo)

 ## Splitting large Batch Jobs